 Not just your employer’s future, but YOURS!
-What will you next move be?
+What will your next move be?
 Are you thinking like a free agent?

 Actively Use LinkedIn

 LinkedIn isn’t just for job search.
-Set LinkedIn Today news feeds to meet your needs!
-Join industry related groups and participate in discussions!
-And connect with people you meet in person to cement a connection.
+Follow industry news!
+Join industry-related groups and participate in discussions!
+And connect with people you meet in person to cement your connection.